 In some states, the lender can seek a personal judgment against the borrower to recover the deficiency.
 Generally, once the lender gets a deficiency judgment, the lender may collect this amount ($50,000 in the example above) from the borrower.

 In Maryland, after the court ratifies the sale, a court-appointed auditor determines the distribution of the sale proceeds and files a report.
 If a deficiency exists, the lender may file a motion for a deficiency judgment within three years after a court ratifies the auditor's report.
 (Md.
 Rule 14-216(b), Md.
-Code Ann., Real Prop. § 7-105.17).
+Code, Real Prop. § 7-105.17 (2025).)

 If you have questions about Maryland's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
-Talking to a HUD-approved housing counselor about different loss mitigation options is also a good idea.
+If you can't afford to pay a lawyer, Maryland Legal Aid's Foreclosure Legal Assistance Project (FLAP) provides free legal representation to financially eligible individuals facing foreclosure.
+If they're unable to represent you in the foreclosure, FLAP can provide advice and referrals to other resources.